 6. Graphics & Photography are Key Elements of a Great Magazine

-Magazines contain news that we may find in newspapers but the reason why one person prefers a magazine over another is that a magazine is filled with colours and graphics and beautiful images.
+Magazines contain news that we may find in newspapers but the reason why one person prefers a magazine over another is that a magazine is filled with colors and graphics and beautiful images.
 These are called visuals of a magazine.

 Information is a vital piece of it but the theme is what ties it up together.
 You’ll have to take great photographs and create attractive graphics to match the tone of your magazine.